UTS-eResearch/pbsweb/INSTALL.md

 ## Notes

+## Files and Directories

+Files:

+    pbsweb.py                   The main pbsweb application.
+    pbsutils.py                 Module containing utility functions for the pbsweb application. swig_compile_pbs.sh         Run this to create _pbs.so
+    pbs.i                       Used by swig_compile_pbs.sh
+    requirements.txt            Python requirements file.
+    install_dependencies.sh     Installs the dependencies of pbsweb.
+Run this first. install_pbsweb.sh           Installs pbsweb into production or test.

+    tests/test_pbs_jobs.py         Prints the current jobs and their attributes. tests/test_pbs_nodes_all.py    Prints all nodes and their attributes. tests/test_pbs_queues.py       Prints the queues and their attributes.

+Directories:

+    conf/    Contains configuration files.
+    static/  Contains static resources like stylesheets.
+    views/   Contains templates for the pbsweb bottle application. tests/   Contains all the tests.

 ### The Two Python 3.8 Virtual Environments

 There are two Python virtual environments; one for a uWSGI "Emperor"